25 Ways To Cope With Seasonal Affective Disorder

 After Daylight Savings Time hits, the days get shorter (well, we have less sunlight during the day), and it affects a lot of people.
 Some people have Seasonal Affective Disorder (SAD), which is a real mental illness and should always be treated with professional help such as therapy, but even if you don’t have SAD, you still may feel blue and have a hard time getting energetic, excited, or just happy in general during these cold months with very little sunlight.

 The good news is that everything is cyclical, and winter will eventually end.
 On December 21st, the days start to get longer and longer as we move towards spring.
 The other good news is it’s not a hopeless situation while we’re still in winter.
 There are actually a lot of things you can do to make the most of winter and to do your best to beat those winter blues, especially when we’re talking about a lack of sunlight!
-I made a list of 25 ways to cope with Seasonal Affective Disorder, but this can help you even if you don’t have a diagnosis.
+Click here for more options for online therapy with Betterhelp, plus I made a list of 25 ways to cope with Seasonal Affective Disorder, but this can help you even if you don’t have a diagnosis.
 Let’s check it out!

 25 Ways Cope With Seasonal Affective Disorder